Joseworks/Alice/README.md

 Admin design heavily inspired by "Habari":http://www.habariproject.org/en/

-**DIFFERENCES FROM ENKI**
+**DIFFERENCES FROM ENKI:**
 ***there are many***

-multi-user login using Omniauth/Google-specific strategy.
+* multi-user login using Omniauth/Google-specific strategy.
-TinyMCE rich text editor.
+* TinyMCE rich text editor.
-multiple additional fields in the Post model.
+* multiple additional fields in the Post model.
-OpenID and acts_as_taggable_on_steroids removed.
+* OpenID and acts_as_taggable_on_steroids removed.
 Using acts_as_taggable_on instead.
-Textile removed, Markdown added but not really used.
+* Textile removed, Markdown added but not really used.
-Intro Text area for front page, body text for post main.
-Not concatenated. will_paginate for pagination, used more than in original Enki install.
+* Intro Text area for front page, body text for post main.
+Not concatenated.
+* will_paginate for pagination, used more than in original Enki install.
-Disqus for commenting, Enki's comments system removed. uses current Chronic for time parsing instead of aaronh-chronic hacky fix to get older Chronic working with newer Rubies.
+* Disqus for commenting, Enki's comments system removed.
+* uses current Chronic for time parsing instead of aaronh-chronic hacky fix to get older Chronic working with newer Rubies.
-Image upload with paperclip to S3.
+* Image upload with paperclip to S3.